-- Brown or green lentils, dry
+- Brown lentils, dry

 - Bay leaf